koendv/cst816t/README.md

 [![cst816t touch screen](extras/P169H002-CTP-small.jpg)](https://github.com/koendv/cst816t/raw/master/extras/P169H002-CTP.jpg)

 This is an Arduino library for the cst816t capacitive touch ic.
 The cst816t capacitive touch ic is able to decode clicks, double clicks, swipes and long press in hardware.
+Tested on stm32duino.

+The cst816t runs on voltages from 1.8V to 3.3V.
+Do not connect the cst816t to 5V arduinos  such as Arduino UNO.
+Connecting the cst816t to 5V will probably damage the device.

+Hardware requirements:

+- power supply 2.8V to 3.6V
+- power supply ripple <= 50mv;
+- logic level 1.8V to 3.3V
+- i2c rate 10Khz to 400Khz

 ## Use